 The right Glean alternative in 2026 isn’t just the one with the smartest search—it’s the one that helps your teams resolve issues faster, automate repetitive work, and continuously improve employee experience.

-Start with a free Magic Plan or book a personalized walkthrough to see how Workativ can automate employee support across HR and IT— end to end.
+Book a personalized walkthrough to see how Workativ can automate employee support across HR and IT— end to end.

 The best Glean alternative depends on your goals.
 If you only need enterprise search, search-first tools may be sufficient.
 However, organizations focused on employee productivity, internal support automation, and measurable outcomes often choose platforms like Workativ, which combine Knowledge AI, enterprise search, and workflow execution.